talltechy/scripts_snippets/auto-update.md

 - **Auto-Generate .env File:**
   If the `/etc/auto-update.env` file does not exist, the script will create it with default values and set the appropriate permissions.

+- **Input Validation:**
+  The script validates the email address and SMTP settings to ensure they contain expected values before proceeding.

 ## Script Steps

 1. **Check the operating system:**